gapotchenko/deno-cgi/README.md

 Start the server with `deno run` and visit `http://localhost:8000` to see the CGI output.

+This example CGI server handles HTTP requests by executing a small shell script that forms a simple "Hello CGI" HTTP response.

+By pointing a CGI server to other programs, you can use them as HTTP request handlers, thereby making them accessible through an HTTP interface.

 ## Modes of Operation

 ### Batch mode (default)